akshay1992/Lithe/README.md

 Lithe is a modular synthesizer-inspired patching workflow for spatial audio.

-Lithe is split into two libraries:
-* Lithe (this repo) - contains the core framework for patching and processing an spatial audio graph.
+This repository builds a static library `lithe_core` and contains a framework for patching and processing a spatial audio graph.
+It also has utilities for processing spatial 'signals'.
+It's intended use is for creating effects for object-based spatial audio.
-* [LitheModules](https://github.com/akshay1992/LitheModules) - contains modules built using the above framework.

 Lithe can be installed as a static library from this repo.
 It doesn't have any dependencies.